TimeboardIO/timeboard/docs/design.md

 A task is time based job.
 A Task as a start date, a stop date and and original effort.
 A task is assigned to a unique Actor.

+### Milestone

+A milestone is a set of tasks.
+A milestone is mainly defined by a name, a date and a type.
+A project may have several milestones.

 ### Project Clusters